 Yes.
 Even though these are two different words, both are the same in the context of the oil change.
-Both these products are sold under different labels in the market but do the same function.
+Both these products are sold under different labels in the market, but do the same function.
 The functions of a motor or engine oil include:

 Dissipation: Apart from preventing engine failure due to damage, motor or engine oil plays a vital role in cooling the engine.
-The engine produces a lot of heat, and the oil will carry this heat at high temperatures to prevent the engine from overheating.
+The engine produces lots of heat, and the oil carries this heat at high temperatures to prevent the engine from overheating.
 Overheating is yet another reason that can lead to the car breaking down.

 Are engine and motor the same thing?